 The panel made a series of recommendations of which the top six can be found below (EPSRC response in bold):

 In addition, all Phase 4 Supergen hubs will be required to broaden their remits to create a more multidisciplinary programme of research.
-To help achieve this, EPSRC has sort support from other Research Councils within the RCUK Energy Programme (BBSRC, ESRC, NERC and STFC), both in terms of funding and linking to existing cross-council investments.
+To help achieve this, EPSRC has sought support from other Research Councils within the RCUK Energy Programme (BBSRC, ESRC, NERC and STFC), both in terms of funding and linking to existing cross-council investments.